-Ellen Langford is a painter whose body of work is inspired by landscapes, chance meetings and the South’s mighty crosscurrents.
-Ellen notices and captures the relationships between the land and its inhabitants – a child with his dog, a clothesline with the breeze, a figure with the landscape.
-We don’t just see them in her paintings, we feel that joyful connection.
+Ellen Langford is a painter whose body of work is inspired by landscapes, chance meetings, and the South’s mighty cross-currents.
+Ellen notices and captures the relationships between the land and its inhabitants – a child with his dog, a clothesline in the breeze, a figure with the landscape.
+We don’t only see them in her paintings, we feel that joyful connection.

 Click images to enlarge